sushil23harsana/ini8_assignment/README.md

 # Medical Document Portal

-A web app I built for managing medical documents.
-Basically lets you upload PDFs of medical stuff, view them inline, and organize everything.
-Started this because I was tired of losing track of my own medical papers!
+A comprehensive web application for managing medical documents.
+Upload, view, and organize PDF medical documents with intelligent AI analysis capabilities.
+Built with modern web technologies for reliability and ease of use.

-## What it does
+## Features
-- Upload PDF medical documents
+- **Document Upload**: Secure PDF upload with drag-and-drop support
-- View them right in the browser (no more downloading to check what's inside)
+- **Inline PDF Viewer**: View documents directly in the browser with zoom and navigation
-- AI analysis using Mistral API (pretty cool feature I added)
+- **AI-Powered Analysis**: Intelligent medical document analysis using Mistral AI
-- Clean, simple interface that actually works
+- **Document Management**: Organize, download, and delete documents easily
+- **Modern Interface**: Responsive design with intuitive user experience

 ## Project Structure